Orbifold Stability and Miyaoka-Yau Inequality for minimal pairs: Preliminaries on orbifold sheaves, Chern classes and stability

 \subsubsection{Global covers associated to orbi-structures}

 In this section, we recall a construction due to Mumford \cite[\S 2]{MR717614} enabling to define Chern classes for varieties with quotient singularities.
-We refer to \cite[\S 3.7]{GKPT15} for more details about it.
-Let us note that in our case, the local covers will not be quasi-étale but this won't affect the construction. \\
+We refer to \cite[\S 3.7]{GKPT15} for more details in the case of orbifold with no boundaries; the classical $\mathcal Q$-varieties.
+Let us note that in our case, the local covers will not be quasi-étale but this won't affect the general constructions. \\